tianhaoz95/time_since/NOTE.md

 === TODO ===

-your task is to add a search bar on the top of the status screen.
-The search bar should be between the screen title and the sort button with light grey and rounded border and a search icon to the right side inside the serach bar. when user type in the search bar, sort the items by similarity to the typed search text.
+your task is to add search function in status screen.
+A search icon button should be added to the left of the sort icon button. when the user taps on the search icon button, a search bar should show up and take up the space of the app bar. the search bar should have a light grey border and have a search icon to the left of the text field. when user type in the search bar, sort the items by similarity to the typed search text.